 In one hour such great wealth has been brought to ruin!’
 “Every sea captain, and all who travel by ship, the sailors, and all who earn their living from the sea, will stand far off.
 When they see the smoke of her burning, they will exclaim, ‘Was there ever a city like this great city?’
 They will throw dust on their heads, and with weeping and mourning cry out: “‘Woe!
 Woe to you, great city, where all who had ships on the sea became rich through her wealth!
 In one hour she has been brought to ruin!’”
 Rev 18:17-19

-The mention off sea captains and merchants who will be dismayed by the fall of the Babylon the Great reflects how the kingdom of the Beast will include the great port cities of the Mediterranean Sea, which will belong to the ten nations that will follow the Beast.
-(See Revelation Chapter 13 to read about the ten nations that will follow the Beast.)
-The sea captains and merchants who service these ports will become rich and will be filled with mourning when Babylon the Great is destroyed in one hour by the Great Earthquake.
+The mention off sea captains and merchants, who will be dismayed by the fall of the Babylon the Great, reflects how the kingdom of the Beast will include the great port cities of the Mediterranean Sea, which will belong to the ten nations that will follow the Beast. (see Chapter 13) As the head of these nations, fallen Jerusalem will grow rich from the trade that will pass through these cities.
+The sea captains and merchants who service these ports will also become rich and will be filled with mourning when they see the great city brought to ruin by the Great Earthquake.

-“Jerusalem, Jerusalem, who kills the prophets and stones those who are sent to her!
-How often I wanted to gather your children together, the way a hen gathers her chicks under her wings, and you were unwilling.
+“Jerusalem, Jerusalem, you who kill the prophets and stone those sent to you, how often I have longed to gather your children together, as a hen gathers her chicks under her wings, and you were not willing.
 Matt.
 23:37

 Order of Events of the Last Days

 Wars, Rumors of Wars, Earthquakes, and Famines (Seals 1-4)

 The Martyrs Pray for Judgment and Revenge (5th.
 Seal)